 Movies: comedies, scifi, action, drama, animated, fantasy, romance, romcom/chickflick

 Music: a lot of older stuff, some newer stuff; I get picky about music I choose to listen to.
 I'll say it right now: reggae triggers flashbacks to bad times.
 I can't listen to it: not now, probably not ever.
+I have a lot of singer-songwriters in my collection, a number of whom are lesbians: I think it's because I like songs that aren't heteronormative.

 Food: No pork, certain beans, lots of veggies, whole grains & lean protein.
 I like Italian, Indian, German, American, French, Slavic, and the pacific Asian styles of cuisine, including Chinese, Japanese, Thai, and Vietnamese.
 Also, I prefer to dine in for so many reasons, and I can cook a lot of different styles of cuisine.
+Dessert is usually best with tea or coffee, it's my rule.
+I don't care if it's packaged cookies, eat it with coffee or tea.
+You won't regret it.

 2. Music/movies/books & other stimulation